junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "You planned everything all along?"
 Dean realizes, gasping.
 "To reap God?"

-"Told you God could die too, long time ago, didn't I?"
+"Told you God could die too, a long time ago, didn't I?"
 Death gives the faintest hint of a smile, eyes gleaming with approval.

 "So what now?"
 Dean swallows, steeling himself for an answer that he might not like.
 Glancing upwards, then down, he wonders where Death will lead him -- to Heaven?
 Hell?

 "I told this to your brother the last time we met, and I'm telling this to you now, Dean Winchester," In his iconic solemn tone, Death tells him.
-"I try very hard not to pass judgement at times like this, but you..."
+"I try very hard not to pass judgment at times like this, but you..."
 A pause, he regards him, then, "Well played, my boy."

 Dean blinks.
 Approval from Death himself, he has to admit he never saw that coming.
 He nods in appreciation, flattered.

 "Now, whenever you're ready."
-Death half-turns, leading the way to a door that vaguely can be seen floating in the mid-air, glowing with a gentle warm light.
+Death half-turns, leading the way to a door that vaguely can be seen floating in mid-air, glowing with a gentle warm light.
 Presumably the doorway to the afterlife.

 Dean eyes the passage, considering.
 "Yeah, about that."
 He hesitates.